Food Intolerance Test for Children

 The laboratory can identify specific foods that are causing IgG antibody production.
-These tests are CE marked – in compliance with EU regulation for medical devices.
+The food test for children is CE marked – in compliance with EU regulation for medical devices.

-We do not recommend this test for children under 3yrs of age.
+We do not recommend the children's food test for kids under 3 yrs of age.

 Childhood conditions which are strongly rooted in inflammation include:

 Gut and digestive issues

 Repeat middle ear infection

 Is your child’s condition rooted in inflammation?
 Could food intolerance be the root cause of this inflammation?
 See this three-minute video below to find out more.

 Upwards of 80% of your child’s immune system is rooted in their gut.
 Their immune system is intimately linked with the multitude of bacteria (microbiome) that reside within the child’s gut.
 The foods that they eat can play a crucial role in the disruption of their microbiome.
 Some children are more sensitive to this than others.
 But for children who are sensitive, food intolerance can have a profoundly negative impact on their health.